troclaux/notes/aws.md

 ## EKS (Elastic Kubernetes Service)

-> fully managed Kubernetes service that allows you to run, manage, and scale containerized applications using Kubernetes
+> fully managed Kubernetes service that allows you to run, manage and scale containerized applications using Kubernetes

 ## ElastiCache

 > fully managed service that deploys, operates and scales popular open-source compatible in-memory data stores in the cloud

-- used to manage redis or memcached
+- used to manage [redis](./redis.md) or memcached
 - in-memory db
 - high performance, low-latency
 - managed by aws